TomShacham/http4r/README.md

 ## Todos

 - example app
-  - write html file handler with appropriate content-type headers and serve
   - local webpage that loads in wasm app and runs tests
     - JSON body parser
     - read and write to database